 All firing is in oxidation, in a top-loading electric kiln.
 Thrown work is fired to Cone 9 and conventionally glazed over various underglaze techniques.
 I develop and make all my own glazes.
 As a professional courtesy I acknowledge the source of original recipes, but do not disclose modifications or additions to those recipes.

-Originally working in a supporting role as technician, glaze chemist and administrator/facilitator, I moved forward developed my throwing skills, adding the new dimension of studio pottery to our joint work.
-I am also responsible for the original construction and ongoing maintenance/development of our website.
-Together we are the founders and sole members of The Robert James Studio, formed in 1997.
+Originally working in a supporting role as technician, glaze chemist and administrator/facilitator, I moved forward and developed my throwing skills, adding the new dimension of studio pottery to our joint work.
+Together Mary and I are the founders and sole members of The Robert James Studio, formed in 1997.
 To pre-empt the frequent question, the name comes from Bob's two Christian names.